syndesisio/syndesis/app/ui-react/README.md

 </Button>
 ```

-The above code produces this test ID for an extension with the name of "My Extension": `extensionlistitem--my-extension--delete-button`.
+The above code produces this test ID for an extension with the name of "My Extension": `extensionlistitem-my-extension-delete-button`.

 #### Unit testing